madydady/testworks/iwine_api.md

 ## Authentication

-No authentication required
+No authentication required.

 ## Basic URL

-Basic URL for all API methods is 'http://iwine.com:8080/service/'.
+Basic URL for all API methods is http://iwine.com:8080/service/.
 The endpoints for each method are described below.

 ## Request parameters

 Most API methods work as GET-requests without parameters.
-Only 'temperature' and 'shake' are POST-requests with callback methods URL's passed in the request body.
+Only 'temperature' and 'shake' are POST-requests with callback methods URL passed in the request body.

 ## Response body

-Every response body contatins a JSON with data returned by server.
+Server returns response data in JSON format.
 For example:

     HTTP/1.1 200 OK
     Content-Type: application/json; charset=utf-8